-Finally, we calculated the number of days when maximum daily water temperatures exceeded 23°C and when minimum daily water temperatures exceeded 20°C. 20°C is considered the threshold minimum temperature for assessing physiological stress in Atlantic salmon (DFO, 2012).
+Finally, we calculated the number of days when maximum daily water temperatures exceeded 23°C and when minimum daily water temperatures exceeded 20°C (Figure 21).
+20°C is considered the threshold minimum temperature for assessing physiological stress in Atlantic salmon (DFO, 2012).
 Additionally, it has been shown that when maximum daily water temperature exceeds 23°C, salmonids will seek cooler water refugia (Breau, 2013).

-On average, number of days when the minimum daily water temperature was above 20°C was 12 days in the main stem and 3 days in the tributaries (9 days over all).
-Number of days when the maximum temperature exceeded 23°C was 50 for the main stem, 21 for the tributaries, and 39 overall (Figure 21).
-Only one tributary remained below 20°C all summer: MacPherson Brook peaked at 19.2°C in July and averaged 14.6°C over the summer.
+On average, the number of days when the minimum daily water temperature was above 20°C (i.e., it remained over 20°C all day) was 24 days in the main stem (up from 12 days last year) and 3 days in the tributaries (9.6 days over all [both main stem and tribs]).
+The number of days when the maximum temperature exceeded 23°C was 31 for the main stem (down from 50 last year), 6.5 for the tributaries, and 13.5 overall (Figure 21).